+The North East Fund for the Arts was established at the Community Foundation in May 2012.
 The aim of the fund is to support a range of arts activity in communities across the North East (Northumberland, Tyne & Wear, County Durham, Tees Valley) through building greater arts philanthropy.

-The focus of grants is to enable community groups to access professional, quality arts activities on their own terms.
+The focus of grants is to enable community groups to access professional, quality arts activities, on their own terms.
 Projects could therefore engage a community in arts activity for the first time, develop their engagement, or inspire participants to seek further opportunities in the arts.
 The project may lead to the creation of a piece of art but an ‘end product’ is not a requirement.

 A community for the purpose of grant-making is a group of people who will benefit as a result of the grant.
 They could be a geographical community or have a shared background, identity or interest.